aws-samples/video-semantic-search-with-aws-ai-ml-services/README.md

 ## Amazon Bedrock requirements

-**Base Models Access**

-If you are looking to interact with models from Amazon Bedrock, you need to [request access to the base models in one of the regions where Amazon Bedrock is available](https://console.aws.amazon.com/bedrock/home?#/modelaccess).
-Make sure to read and accept models' end-user license agreements or EULA.

-Note:

-- You can deploy the solution to a different region from where you requested Base Model access.
-- While the Base Model access approval is instant, it might take several minutes to get access and see the list of models in the console.
-- The current deployment requires access to **Claude Sonnet 4.6**, **Claude Haiku 4.5**, **Amazon Nova Multimodal Embeddings v1**, and **Cohere Rerank 3.5**.
+The current deployment uses the following models: **Claude Sonnet 4.6**, **Claude Haiku 4.5**, **Amazon Nova Multimodal Embeddings**, and **Cohere Rerank 3.5**.
+Ensure these models are available in your deployment region and that your account has the necessary permissions to invoke them.

 ## Deployment